How would Kamala Harris deal with Iran? – DW – 07/25/2024

 Over the past four years, President Biden has tried several times to revive the nuclear agreement with Iran.
 All these attempts have failed.

 "I believe Harris has a chance to reach a new deal or understanding with Iran regarding nuclear policy.
-However, her path might be even harder than that of President Obama during the JCPOA negotiations for several reasons," Mahmoudian added.
+However, her path might be even harder than that of President Obama during the JCPOA negotiations for several reasons," added Mahmoudian.

-He said the little trust that existed between the US and Iran before the withdrawal from the JCPOA, and the killing of General Qasem Soleimani in 2020, has been "demolished."
+He said the little trust that existed between the US and Iran before the withdrawal from the JCPOA, and the killing of General Qassim Soleimani in 2020, has been "demolished."

 Another factor cited by Mahmoudian is that the US Congress is relatively under Republican control, and Iranians might be concerned that Republicans could undermine the deal.